About the Congregation

 History of the Congregation

 Built in 1723, Christ Church in the City of Boston, better known as “the Old North Church,” is both the oldest church building and the oldest Episcopal congregation in Boston.
-Although established as a Puritan city, Boston’s colonial Anglican community outgrew the first Church of England parish (King’s Chapel, est. 1688), necessitating a second church in the North End of the city.
+Although established as a Puritan city, Boston’s colonial Anglican community outgrew the first Church of England parish (King’s Chapel, est. 1686), necessitating a second church in the North End of the city.
 Local master builders followed sketches of London churches designed by Sir Christopher Wren and raised the building in six months.
-The soaring steeple that shaped American history was added in 1740.
+The soaring steeple that shaped American history was added in 1740 – then the tallest structure in Boston.

 The first rector was the Rev. Dr. Timothy Cutler, a Congregationalist minister and rector (president) of Yale College until his conversion to Anglicanism.
 After returning from London for ordination in the Church of England, he preached the inaugural sermon on the Isaiah text, “My house shall be called a House of Prayer for all people.”
 Early congregants reflected all social strata, including wealthy colonists, ship captains, farmers, artisans, enslaved and free African Americans.
 Over 100 enslaved and free Africans were baptized, married, and buried at Christ Church in the 18th century.